recoveryhub/2021-wanderers/Source/Draft/MJ_TW_005.md

 Inside the wall Vana still heard of that much wealth the trader had brought.
 It seemed that the people by the sea had been hungry for horses.
 The town was excited over Mardurbo’s return.

-Approaching her own house, she saw in the distance that goods were, indeed, heaped beside it and before it, and{103} Mardurbo in the midst of his men directing the goods’ bestowal, and children and bondwomen and a number of town-folk watching.
+Approaching her own house, she saw in the distance that goods were, indeed, heaped beside it and before it, and Mardurbo in the midst of his men directing the goods’ bestowal, and children and bondwomen and a number of town-folk watching.
 Sound came to her in a gush, and a perception as of bees at work.
 Her hand closed hard upon her staff.
 The honey—all the honey—to go to Kadoumin and the other kindred!

 The children saw her and ran to her, the bondwomen saw her and snatched up distaff or water-jar.
 Mardurbo turned from sacks of salt and goods in bales that the people by the sea traded with.
 He came through the press to Vana as she came through it to him.